openstack/horizon/doc/source/install/system-requirements.rst

 System Requirements
 ===================

-The Stein release of horizon has the following dependencies.
+The Train release of horizon has the following dependencies.

-* Python 2.7 or 3.5

-  * Python 3.6 support is experimental.
+* Python 2.7, 3.6 or 3.7
-  * Python 3.7 (or later versions if any) support will be considered along with the OpenStack community support policy.

 * Django 1.11 or 2.0